lee-zhg/intro-to-docker/lab3.md

 1. Run the Docker image

     ```sh
-    $ docker run cplus-hello-world
+    $ docker run $IMAGENAME

     Hello world!
     ```

     This is a simple C++ application.
-Its only action is to print `Hello World!` in the standard out.
+Its only action is to print `Hello World!` to the standard out.

 # Step 4: Push to a central registry